dhecloud/platypus_compounder/README.md

 3. Market sells all your claimed $PTP to the stablecoin defined in `config.py` via trader joe.
 There is no slippage used (as im not using an oracle).
 4. Then stakes available stable coins in your wallet into the pools.
 You can indicate which stablecoins to stake in `config.py`.

 This repository assumes all tokens are all already approved.
 This repository does NOT take care of token approvals.
-If you are unsure what how to go perform token approvals, simply just go through the whole staking process once for your stablecoins on platypus.finance.
+If you are unsure how to perform token approvals, simply just go through the whole staking process once for your stablecoins on platypus.finance.

-# Prerequisite
+# Prerequisites
 1. `python>3.8`
 2. `pip install web3`